apache/cordova-docs/www/_posts/2018-02-23-cordova-windows-6.0.0.md

 Working on this update showed how much code is there to support other platform variants beside Windows 10 desktop.

+TODO refine

 - Is Windows 8.1 support still needed or would it make sense to get rid of _really_ much code and do a 7.0.0 release that drops support for that?
 - Windows 10 Phone?
 Still relevant?
+- Where should the project move?
+What is missing?
+What should be supported?
+What do you need?

 Please help us decide how to further develop `cordova-windows` by answering these questions below in the comments.
 Thanks!